zeniafragaki/Diabetes_Classification/README.md

 ## Files Included

-- `main_script.m` – Main MATLAB script for data loading, preprocessing, model training, evaluation, and visualization
+- `td1m_classifier.m` – Main MATLAB script for data loading, preprocessing, model training, evaluation, and visualization
 - `evaluation.m` – Function to compute Accuracy, R² score, and RMSE
 - `plot_classif.m` – Function to generate the confusion matrix plot
 - `diabetes_dataset1.xlsx` – Excel version of the dataset (you must download and place this manually)

----

 ##  Framework